 DIY Wooden Games

 If you are relatively handy with some tools, you might feel comfortable enough to create some beautiful wooden yard games to entertain your people.
-You can often find ready-made slices of wood where you would only need to paint them.
+You might find pre-cut wood that will fit the bill for your project.

 - Strawberries and Kiwis (or some other fruit);